Nonparametric hazard rate estimation with associated kernels and minimax bandwidth choice: Hazard rate estimation with the Gamma kernel

 \paragraph{Comparison of estimators and kernels.} We begin by comparing different kernels and estimators on several hazard rates for a sample size of $2000$ observations.
 Figure \ref{fig:gamma_ker_comp} shows a comparison of the kernel estimation with several methods on two different hazard rates.
-The Gamma kernel estimator is compared with the cross-validation bandwidth and nearest neighbor bandwidth Gaussian kernel estimator (see \cite{Orava2011KnearestNK}) and the ratio estimator with lognormal kernel as defined in \cite{Salha02092023}.
+The Gamma kernel estimator is compared with the cross-validation bandwidth Gaussian kernel estimator, the local plugin bandwidth choice with Epanechnikov kernel (as described in \cite{bound_ker_hazard}), and the ratio estimator with lognormal kernel as defined in \cite{Salha02092023}.
+For the lognormal estimator, the bandwidth was chosen by testing several values and choosing the minimizer of the empirical MISE.
 Firstly, the Gaussian kernel estimator with cross-validation bandwidth shows estimations which are highly biased and underestimated at 0, where it completely fails to capture the magnitude of the hazard, especially for the example presented on Figure \ref{fig:gamma_ker_comp1_f}.\\ The log-normal estimator does capture the peak near $0$, but is very noisy and does not perform as well in the rest of the support.
-In particular, the log-normal kernel ratio estimator underestimates the hazard rate after 150 hours on both figures.
-This could be improved by choosing a smaller bandwidth, but it would render the estimation near 0 even more noisy than it already is.
+In particular, the log-normal kernel ratio estimator underestimates the hazard rate after $t = 150$ on both figures.
+This could be improved by choosing a smaller bandwidth, but it would render the estimation near 0 even noisier than it already is.
 Additionally, as the definition of this estimator involves the ratio of two estimators and integration, it is not as computationally efficient as the others.
-The nearest neighbor bandwidth Gaussian kernel estimator presents an overall good estimation, but is quite noisy and not smooth, especially near 0 where it is hard to interpret. \\ The Gamma kernel seems to provide the overall least biased estimation for both hazard shapes on Figures \ref{fig:gamma_ker_comp1_f} and \ref{fig:gamma_ker_comp1_l}.
-In particular, the use of the local bandwidth choice on Figure \ref{fig:gamma_ker_comp1_l} allows for a good estimation in spite of the high variations in the hazard rate, whereas the global minimax bandwidth is most adequate for the first hazard on Figure \ref{fig:gamma_ker_comp1_f} to provide a smoother estimation.
-Overall, the Gamma kernel allows for an estimation which is both unbiased near 0, precise inside of the support and relatively smooth.
+The local plugin bandwidth Epanechnikov kernel estimator presents an overall good estimation of the second hazard (Figure \ref{fig:gamma_ker_comp1_l})), but significantly oversmoothes the estimation on Figure \ref{fig:gamma_ker_comp1_f} . \\ The Gamma kernel seems to provide the overall least biased estimation for both hazard shapes on Figures \ref{fig:gamma_ker_comp1_f} and \ref{fig:gamma_ker_comp1_l}.
+In particular, the use of the local bandwidth choice on Figure \ref{fig:gamma_ker_comp1_l} allows for a good estimation in spite of the high variations in the hazard rate, whereas the global adaptive bandwidth is most adequate for the first hazard on Figure \ref{fig:gamma_ker_comp1_f} to provide a smoother estimation.
+Overall, the Gamma kernel allows for an estimation which is unbiased near 0, precise inside the support and relatively smooth at the same time.